Safei-Ashraf/Custom-Template/README.md

 # Defintion of Done.

-... what' acceptable to be finished code.
+... what’s acceptable to be finished code.

 # How to Identify A bug